 As its name implies, Yahoo’s Best Bracket Millionaire contest will award the top bracket a cool million dollars.
 To that end, there are no catches — the rules even mention a lump-sum check for $1 million.

 However, that’s the only prize that Yahoo! is offering to its players.
 So, to paraphrase Maverick, there’s going to be an awful lot of broken hearts at the end of the contest.

 Nevertheless, it’s a free shot at a million bucks, so why not take it?
 After all, somebody has to win.

 ESPN – Tournament Challenge

-ESPN, the top sports media outlet, unsurprisingly has its own tournament challenge.
-In fact, the “worldwide leader” will award a respectable $22,950 in prizes to players in the contest.
+ESPN unsurprisingly has its own tournament challenge.
+In 2019, the “worldwide leader” awarded $22,950 in prizes to players in the contest.